CookieMadness11243/Python-Projects-Training/WordGuesser/README.md

+State of project: Complete, (with some problems) but the main product is finished

 How i made this project:

 first of all i brought the idea on a notebook and i wrote the following: